John L. Volakis: Early life

-Education and Career
+Education and career

 John Volakis received his M.Sc. and Ph.D. degrees from The Ohio State University, Columbus, OH in 1979 and 1982, respectively.
 He obtained his bachelor's degree from Youngstown State University in 1978 Summa Cum Laude.
 He started his career at Rockwell International-North American Aircraft Operations (1982–1984), now Boeing Integrated Defense Systems.
 In 1984, he was appointed assistant professor at The University of Michigan, Ann Arbor, becoming a full Professor in 1994.
 He also served as the Director of the Radiation Laboratory from 1998 to 2000.
 From January 2003 to August 2017, he was the Roy and Lois Chope Chair Professor of Engineering at The Ohio State University (OSU) and served as the Director of the ElectroScience Laboratory (2003-2016).
-Since August 2017, he is the Dean of the College of Engineering and Computing at Florida International University (FIU) and a professor at the Department of Electrical and Computer Engineering.
+Since August 2017, he has been a Professor in the Department of Electrical and Computer Engineering at Florida International University.
+From 2017 to 2023, he served as the Dean of the College of Engineering and Computing at Florida International University.